Obtain your nationally recognised IQ Level 3 Certificate in Principles of Professional Private Investigation (RQF).

 Learning new skills may cost a little — but not learning new skills can cost you more in the long run.
 If you’ve decided that becoming a private investigator is the career for you then getting the right skills and qualifications from the onset is a valuable investment into your future.
-The Academy’s Edexcel BTEC Level 3 Advance Diploma in Private Investigation will teach you everything you need to know to become a successful, competent and professional private investigator.
+The Academy’s IQ Level 3 Certificate in Principles of Professional Private Investigation (RQF) will teach you everything you need to know to become a successful, competent and professional private investigator.

 Make sure you check all sources of funding.
 What you are eligible for usually depends upon your circumstances and which subject you’re planning to study.

 Studying from home is often known as distance learning.
-You may get your course materials through the internet or sent through the post depending on what option you choose.
+You will get your course materials through the internet and a tutor will support you by email.
 A tutor will support you by email or post.
 ‘Correspondence courses’ and ‘home study’ are different terms for distance learning.

 You might like home study if: